 The most noticeable one is that these types of supplements contain a lot of carbs, which means that they can spike your blood sugar levels.

 That is why you should try to choose those supplements that contain complex and slow-digesting carbs like oats, not fast-acting carbs like dextrose.

 Another infrequent side effect is an upset stomach, bloating and similar digestion problems.

 Also, don’t forget about allergies and side effects inherent with each separate ingredient that can be added to a weight gainer.
-So if you are allergic to any of the components, for example if Creatine doesn’t agree with you – you might experience certain unwanted effects.
+So, if you are allergic to any of the components – maybe Creatine doesn’t agree with you – then you might experience certain unwanted effects.